 Select an insecticide for outdoor use that is specifically labeled to control mites.
 There are different products available that vary in the number of days the insecticide is effective after application.
 Follow the instructions on the label and apply the insecticide everywhere that you have detected clover mite infestations in your yard.

-To prevent the clover mites from moving indoors when the weather gets cooler, and also spray in a perimeter around your house.
+To prevent the clover mites from moving indoors when the weather gets cooler, also spray in a perimeter around your house.
 In addition, spray to the point of runoff around all the doors and windows, and as well as around the foundation and two feet high on all outside walls.
 Repeat the treatment as needed when more clover mites emerge in the late summer or fall.